Using unpaid invoices as security, to gain quick access to a percentage of their value.

 Are you looking for less than £1m?

 There’s no minimum threshold for invoice finance.
 But if you need more than £1m, other finance solutions may be more suitable for your business.

 Do your customers pay invoices within 30 to 90 days of you issuing them?

 If it takes longer than 90 days for customers to pay your invoices, invoice finance providers may not approve your application.
 This is because they would have to wait too long to receive the money they’ve lent you.
 It’s worth speaking to a few lenders as each will have different terms.

-You need detailed and accurate accounts covering your financial and trading history.
+Do you have detailed and accurate financial statements covering your trading history?

 Do your customers have a good record of paying bills?